Znack/front-end-tips/javascript.md

  Don't hope that comparing with user-agent is a better idea

 #### Avoid global variables
  Global variables make the application state unpredictable.
-Global variables has too spread area of usage.
+Global variables have a too spread area of usage.
 Global variables make the app overcomplicated.
 Of course sometimes life make us use global variables, here is the list of examples:
  1. Oldschool libraries like Google Maps - it creates global variable itself.
 It also requires global callback function to notify us when everything is ready.
  2. Importing modules in small jQuery projects - here we can create one global variables to save all modules there